ReWild Long Island / South Fork

 The Village Green Bioswale is contoured with gently sloped sides and planted with vegetation designed to absorb road runoff, filter pollution from stormwater, and provide native habitat while beautifying a public space.
 This garden project protects clean water in the Hook Pond watershed, which is threatened by harmful algal blooms and nutrient overloads of nitrogen and phosphorus from septic systems, fertilizer, and other runoff.

-Meet on the Village Green, James Lane, across from St Luke’s Episcopal Church.
+Meet on the Village Green by James Lane, across from St Luke’s Episcopal Church.

 Park on James Lane.